inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

 3. Click on the third tab labelled :guilabel:`Tagging Presets`.

-4. Select *"Buildings by Kate Chapman”* and click on the right arrow button to add it to Active presets.
+4. Select :guilabel:`Buildings by Kate Chapman` and click on the right arrow button to add it to Active presets.

 .. image:: /static/training/intermediate/osm/image93.*
    :align: center